Auto insurance for high-risk drivers in California

 Rates for high-risk car insurance in California

 High-risk auto insurance in California is almost always more expensive than standard coverage.
 However, the cost of high-risk car insurance can vary widely depending on driver-specific factors.
 For example, you might be considered a high-risk driver if you have received a speeding ticket conviction, but a driver with multiple speeding tickets (or one charged with a greater excess of speed above the limit) may pay much more than you.
-For this reason, it’s helpful for high-risk drivers looking for car insurance in California to obtain multiple quotes from different insurers to find the best rate.
+For this reason, it’s helpful for high-risk drivers in California looking for car insurance to obtain multiple quotes from different insurers to find the best rate.

 Bankrate collected rates from Quadrant Information Services for multiple insurance companies to help drivers see average rate impacts following different high-risk incidents.